-In 2011 Peter Petrou fitness was rated by WOMOW as one of the top 3 personal training businesses in Sydney Australia and is now based out of the ITF fitness centre in Rydalmere.
+In 2011 Peter Petrou fitness was rated by WOMOW as one of the top 3 personal training businesses in Sydney Australia and is now based out of both Rydalmere and North Strathfield.
 My aim is to make top quality personal training affordable to everyone.
 Including exercise tips and advice, below is just one of numerous articles published online by me to help try to educate people when it comes to health and fitness.

 Today I want to talk about what is possibly one of the greatest of all the Olympic lifts, the snatch.
 Before I begin though I want to state that I always recommend before attempting any sort of lifting exercise, especially one as advanced as the snatch it is vital that the practitioner has already acquired adequate core stability.
 Core stability refers to the development of a strong, stable and functioning torso and is crucial for maintaining good posture and preventing back pain

 One of the most technical movements in sports is the Olympic barbell snatch.
 As most people are already aware Olympic weight-lifting is an Olympic sport and is also performed by competitors in weight-lifting competitions.
 What some people are not aware of though is that there is a big difference between Olympic lifting, Powerlifting and Body building.

 Olympic lifting should not be confused with powerlifting, weights training or body building.